 [Story contributed by Margaret Ecker, RN, MSN]

-My first job as a nurse practitioner began around 1975, in Briceville, Tennsessee, in a community-run clinic housed in a trailer and managed by a local board chaired by the venerable Byrd Duncan.
+My first job as a nurse practitioner began around 1975, in a Briceville, Tenn. community-run clinic housed in a trailer and managed by a local board chaired by the venerable Byrd Duncan.
 A handful of other new nurse practitioners were working their own clinics, 20 or 30 or 50 miles away.
 Occasionally, we could cover for each other.

 I was up in the Clear Fork clinic one afternoon when a 9 year old girl came in with her dad, a notorious strip miner.
 He’d fought against building the clinic from the beginning, so I was surprised to see him coming in to use the clinic services.
 But it’s a good thing he did.
 He and his daughter had been tramping around the woods and bumped into a nest of yellow jackets.
 The child had been stung around the head and neck.
 She was beginning to swell and pant.
 Her dad intended to take her to the Jellico hospital, but that was another 45 minutes away down a winding mountain road.